Pavan-1997/AWS_ECR/README.md

 ---
 # Creating an ECR repo - Build Docker Image - Push Docker Image

-1. Go to the AWS Management Console and navigate to the Amazon ECR service.
+1. Goto ECR from AWS Console

-2. Click on "Create repository" to create a new repository.
+2. Click on Get started

-3. Enter a unique name for your repository and click "Create repository."
+3. As you can see by default the AWS ECR registry is set to Private

-### Installing AWS CLI
+4. Give a Repository name -> Enable Tag immutability -> Enable Image scan settings -> Click on Create repository

-To interact with ECR from your local machine, you'll need to have the AWS Command Line Interface (CLI) installed.
-Follow the instructions in the [AWS CLI User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) to install it.
+5. Launch an Ubuntu EC2 instance and connect to it

 ### Configuring AWS CLI
 After installing the AWS CLI, open a terminal and run the following command to configure your CLI with your AWS credentials: